petersvc/Study/README.md

 # Study
-Codes developed by solving worksheets and studying program languages
+Codes developed by solving worksheets and studying programming languages